ddd-crew/como-prep-canvas/README.md

 Discussing initial ideas on the workshop format early on is important because it shapes the planning process, ensuring the workshop is structured effectively from the start.
 It aligns expectations among stakeholders, providing a shared understanding of how the workshop will proceed.
 It helps to identify the necessary resources and to anticipate and address potential challenges.

 **Examples:**
-- 1-2 hours of Design Level EventStormiung
+- 1-2 hours of Design Level EventStorming
 - 1/2 day with Domain Storytelling and Example Mapping
 - 5 days with Wardley Mapping, Big Picture EventStorming, Impact Mapping and Bytesized Architecture sessions.